raspberrypilearning/electricity-generation/en/step_6.md

 In this step you are going to create new resource variables for the **3rd Country** sprite.
 You will then add values to the variables and then use those values to draw the column for the **3rd Country** sprite.
 You need to use local variables so that updating the value for one sprite will not change it for the others.

-First you will create a variable for non-renewable energy.
+First you will create a variable for non-renewable resources.

 --- task ---